Negotiated Salary Trial Program (NSTP) Instructions

 C. Faculty participating in the NSTP must be in good standing according to the following criteria:

 1. Advancement in rank or step at the last academic review, or equivalent satisfactory review;

 2. Fulfillment of the approved teaching load;

-3. Fulfillment of research support responsibilities, including current and incoming graduate students, tuition benefits, and post-docs;
+3. Fulfillment of research support responsibilities, including current and incoming students, tuition, benefits, and post-docs;

 4. Fulfillment of University service commensurate with rank and step;